cqse/teamscale-profiler-dotnet/documentation/userguide.md

 # Automatic Trace Upload

-The profiler can automatically upload all produced trace files to Teamscale, move them to a file system directory (e.g. a network share) or upload them to an Azure cloud storage.
+The profiler can automatically convert the traces to method-accurate coverage using your application's PDB files, then upload all produced coverage files to Teamscale, move them to a file system directory (e.g. a network share) or upload them to an Azure cloud storage.

 To configure this